-- Liquid system tied in with 1.
-System tied in with the the circulatory system. digestive tract but Includes kidneys and a includes the circulatory urinary bladder system - Main excretory product is 2.
-Main excretory product is urine (all ages) In the second se - 2.
-Main excretory product is uric acid (adults).
-Main product depends on habitat
+- 1. Liquid system tied in with 1.
+System tied in with the the circulatory system.
+Includes kidneys and a urinary bladder

+- INSECTS

+- digestive tract

+- 2. Main excretory product is 2.
+Main excretory product urine (all ages) - is uric acid (adults)